1). ASK TO SEE THE SOIL SURVEY and/or THE ENGINEERING REPORT for the lot!

 - Many builders will require you to use their "preferred lender" and/or title company in order to qualify for their advertised incentives. *With a re-sale transaction this would violate "steering laws," but the laws in states such as Colorado, allow builders to tie incentives to the use of a particular lender or title company.

-55).
-If interest rates increase to a point that you no longer qualify to close on the loan, does the builder's contract define this as a situation were you would forfeit your deposit, or qualify to have them refund it?
+56).
+If interest rates increase to a point that you no longer qualify to close, does the builder's contract define this as a situation were you would forfeit your deposit?
+Or does this situation qualify as a valid reason to have them refund it?

-- *The Builder's contract should specify the latest date that you can terminate due to loan termination, without penalty.
+- The Builder's contract should specify the latest date that you can terminate due to loan disqualification, without penalty.

 - Are there any similar completed homes in the neighborhood that have already had an assessment for the structure yet?